 - Cheese and Onion Enchiladas

-- Storage – On the off chance you have leftover chunky salsa, store it in an airtight container for 2-4 days.
-Regular salsa keeps for longer, but since we include avocado, it has a shorter shelf life.
+- Storage: On the off chance you end up with leftover chunky salsa, store it in an airtight container for 3-4 days.
+Regular salsa keeps longer, but the fresh avocado tends to shorten the shelf life.

 Can I adjust the spice level?